markpatton/pass-uber-interleaved/pass-support/pass-deposit-services/README.md

 #### Customizing Repository Configuration Elements

-The default repository configuration will not be suitable for production.
+The repository configuration above will not be suitable for production.
 A production deployment needs to provide updated authentication credentials and insure the correct value for the default SWORD collection URL
 - `default-collection`.
 Each `transport-config` section should be reviewed for correctness, paying special attention to `protocol-binding` and `auth-realm` blocks: update `username` and `password` elements, and insure correct values for